How to Run a Successful Sale on Your WooCommerce Website

 Why It’s Smart to Run Sales on Your WooCommerce Store

 One crucial aspect of retail that WooCommerce handles particularly well is sales.
-Running a sale offers a number of benefits, not the least of which is that it helps drive more customers to your store.
+Running a sale offers many benefits, not the least of which is that it helps drive more customers to your store.
 The fact is that customers love sales.
 A sale will also encourage people to buy more, and you can use it to attract both new customers and returning ones.
 For example, a sale can help sway users who may be hesitant to buy something at full price.
 Once they’ve made an initial purchase, you can follow up with more offers and information and turn them into regular customers.

 What You Need to Do Before You Launch Your WooCommerce Sale